vormplus/Processing2-CreativeProgrammingCookbook/Chapter 2/README.md

 ## Acknowledgement

-The fonts used in Recipe 4: Drawing Text are available at http://www.theleagueofmoveabletype.com/
+The fonts used in "Recipe 4: Drawing Text" are available at http://www.theleagueofmoveabletype.com/